kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 The ``ClientHello`` and ``ServerHello`` messages are still in the clear and these require the addition of new ``key_share`` types.
-Typical KEM public-key and ciphertext sizes are also significantly bigger than pre-quantum (EC)DH keyshares.
+Typical KEM public-key and encapsulation sizes are also significantly bigger than pre-quantum (EC)DH keyshares.
 This may still cause problems.

 # Integration with Delegated Credentials